mocktools/ruby-smtp-mock/README.md

 ## Features

-- Ability to handle configurable behaviour and life cycles of SMTP mock server(s)
+- Ability to handle configurable behavior and life cycles of SMTP mock server(s)
 - Dynamic/manual port assignment
 - Test framework agnostic (it's PORO, so you can use it outside of `RSpec`, `Test::Unit` or `MiniTest`)
 - Simple and intuitive DSL